-Moving from Assisted Living to Memory Care
+Moving to Memory Care

 Two people dealing with similar cognitive problems may actually end up ready to move to memory care at different times based on how quickly dementia develops.
 A doctor can help offer a reliable recommendation on living arrangements.